 4. Don’t cut corners with boxes and containers

 Spending mental bandwidth on boxes — of all things, in the course of your move — is probably the last thing you want to do.
 Exercise some due diligence by ensuring you have some decent containers for moving, you’ll thank yourself later.

 The most popular solution for movers is to take a visit to their closest grocery store and ask for spare boxes.
 The problem with many of these boxes is they experience a lot of wear and tear during their short lifespan, compromising the material and its future contents.
 You may want to consider more robust containers for the important stuff — it’s the best way to keep your valuables protected.

 Reinforce your cardboard boxes with packing tape — it’s a cheap way to bolster your moving boxes and protect your valuables.
 While you’re at it, invest in some bubble wrap and tissue paper for the delicate stuff you’re boxing up for the move.
 It’s tempting to cut corners with the sheer volume of things you’re moving, don’t do it.

 5. Keep things organized

 Provided you box up your stuff room by room, it’s a good move to clearly label your boxes ahead of the move-in process.
-You don’t need to do anything crazy here, just buy yourself a pack of stickers and go wild.
-Perhaps blue stickers correspond with your kitchen boxes, maybe green corresponds to your office — you’re the Michelangelo of organization.
+You don’t need to do anything over the top here, just buy yourself a pack of stickers and go wild.
+Perhaps blue stickers correspond with your kitchen boxes, maybe green corresponds to your office — look at you, you’re the Michelangelo of organization.